Philippines to sanction firms involved in deadly fire if safety skirted

-MANILA (Reuters) - The Philippines said on Tuesday it would investigate whether safety regulations were ignored at an office where a fire killed 37 call centre employees, and vowed to impose sanctions if firms had not met standards.
+MANILA, Dec 26 (Reuters) - The Philippines said on Tuesday it would investigate whether safety regulations were ignored at an office where a fire killed 37 call centre employees and vowed to impose sanctions if firms had not met standards.

 The remains of 37 employees of the U.S.-based Research Now SSI killed by Saturday’s fire in Davao City have been recovered and a criminal investigation will be launched by the Justice Department.